meltinglava/rust_presentation/presentation.md

 Expressions
 ---

-Rust is a expression based language. `;` is used to seperate Expressions.
+Rust is an expression-based language. `;` is used to separate expressions.
 The last expression in a block is returned.
 <!-- pause  -->

 <!-- column_layout: [1, 1] -->